aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 If deploying the prescriptive architecture using the Full or Lite sample config files, you will need the following network constructs:

-1. Six (6) RFC1918 Class B address blocks (CIDR's) which do not conflict with your on-premise networks
+1. Six (6) RFC1918 Class B address blocks (CIDR's) which do not conflict with your on-premise networks (a single /13 block works well)

 - VPC CIDR blocks cannot be changed after installation, this is simply the way the AWS platform works, given everything is built on top of them.
 Carefully consider your address block selection.
 - one block for each OU, except Sandbox which is not routable (Sandbox OU will use a 7th non-routed address block)